Infineon/mtb-example-psoc4-msclp-lls/README.md

    Select the **LiquidLevel0** from the left pane and set the following:

-   **Table 3.
+   **Table 4.
 Initial widget parameter setting LiquidLevel0**

    Parameter | Setting | Description
    :-------- |:----------- |:-----------
-   Enable foam rejection | true | This is to enable the Foam Rejection Widget for the Foam Rejection functionality Maximum level | 120 | Set this value to a multiple of the total depth of the tank.
+   Enable foam rejection | true | This is to enable the Foam Rejection Widget for the Foam Rejection functionality Enable tank removal detection | true | This is to identify if the physical tank connected to the device has been removed or is not present
+   Maximum level | 120 | Set this value to a multiple of the total depth of the tank.
 For example, this project uses a 12 cm tank.
-Therefore, the value may be 120, 240, or 1200; however, this project has used 120, for every 1 count 1 mm will be measured
+Therefore, the value may be 120, 240, or 1200; however, this project has used 120, for every 1 count, 1 mm is measured
-   Sense clock divider | Default | Value will be set in [Stage 2: Set sense clock frequency](#stage-2-set-sense-clock-frequency)
-   Clock source | Direct | Direct clock is a constant frequency sense clock source.
+   Sense clock divider | Default | Value is set in [Stage 2: Set sense clock frequency](#stage-2-set-sense-clock-frequency) Clock source | Direct | Direct clock is a constant frequency sense clock source.
 When you choose this option, the sensor pin switches with a constant frequency
    Number of sub-conversions | 60 | Good starting point to ensure a fast scan time and sufficient signal.
 This value has to be adjusted as required in [Stage 3: Fine-tune for required SNR](#stage-3-fine-tune-for-required-snr)
-   Reference CDAC mode  | Auto  | Setting it to Auto for initial Auto Calibration Reference CDAC boost | Disable  | Not required
+   Reference CDAC mode  | Auto  | Set it to Auto for initial auto-calibration Reference CDAC boost | Disable  | Not required
-   Fine CDAC mode | Auto | Setting it to Auto for initial Auto Calibration Compensation CDAC mode | Auto | Setting it to Auto for initial Auto Calibration Compensation CDAC divider mode | Auto | Setting it to Auto for initial Auto Calibration CDAC dither mode | Disable | Not required
+   Fine CDAC mode | Auto | Set it to Auto for initial auto-calibration Compensation CDAC mode | Auto | Set it to Auto for initial auto-calibration Compensation CDAC divider mode | Auto | Set it to Auto for initial auto-calibration CDAC dither mode | Disable | Not required
-   IIR filter | false | Not required
+   IIR filter | False | Not required
-   Median filter | true | Essential to remove sudden spikes in the level measurement due to calculation errors Average filter | true | Removes periodic noises like noise from AC mains Jitter filter | true | Removes toggling of the position data
+   Median filter | True | Essential to remove sudden spikes in the level measurement due to calculation errors Average filter | True | Removes periodic noises like noise from AC mains Jitter filter | True | Removes toggling of the position data

    <br>

    **Figure 14.
-CAPSENSE&trade; Configurator - Liquid Level Sensor Widget Details**
+CAPSENSE&trade; Configurator - Liquid Level Sensor widget details**

    <img src="images/capsense-configurator-widget-details-llw.png"/>

    Select the **LiquidLevel0_FR** from the left pane and set the following:

-   **Table 4.
+   **Table 5.
 Initial widget parameter setting LiquidLevel0_FR**

    Parameter | Setting | Description
    :-------- |:----------- |:-----------
-   Foam correction coefficient | 64 | This is to compensate for the foam correction level.
+   Foam correction coefficient | 64 | To compensate for the foam correction level.
 To accurately calculate this value, follow the steps mentioned in the "Foam rejection coefficient calculation" section of [AN239805 – Liquid-level sensing with PSOC&trade; 4 CAPSENSE&trade;](https://www.infineon.com/AN239805)
    Maximum level | Same as **LiquidLevel0** widget | –
    Sense clock divider | Same as **LiquidLevel0** widget | –
    Clock source | Same as **LiquidLevel0** widget | –
-   Number of sub-conversions | 2X of the **LiquidLevel0** | General guidance is to set the number of sub-conversions to twice the number of sub-conversions for the base widget
+   Number of sub-conversions | 2X of **LiquidLevel0** | General guidance is to set the number of sub-conversions to twice the number of sub-conversions for the base widget
-   Reference CDAC mode  | Auto  | Setting it to Auto for initial Auto Calibration Reference CDAC boost | Disable  | Not required
+   Reference CDAC mode  | Auto  | Set it to Auto for initial auto-calibration Reference CDAC boost | Disable  | Not required
-   Fine CDAC mode | Auto | Setting it to Auto for initial Auto Calibration Compensation CDAC mode | Auto | Setting it to Auto for initial Auto Calibration Compensation CDAC divider mode | Auto | Setting it to Auto for initial Auto Calibration CDAC dither mode | Disable | Not required
+   Fine CDAC mode | Auto | Set it to Auto for initial auto-calibration Compensation CDAC mode | Auto | Set it to Auto for initial auto-calibration Compensation CDAC divider mode | Auto | Set it to Auto for initial auto-calibration CDAC dither mode | Disable | Not required
-   IIR filter | false | Not required
+   IIR filter | False | Not required
-   Median filter | true | Essential to remove sudden spikes in the level measurement due to calculation errors Average filter | true | Removes periodic noise like noise from AC mains Jitter filter | true | Removes toggling of the position data
+   Median filter | True | Essential to remove sudden spikes in the level measurement due to calculation errors Average filter | True | Removes periodic noise like noise from AC mains Jitter filter | True | Removes toggling of the position data

    <br>

    **Figure 15.
-CAPSENSE&trade; Configurator - Liquid Level Foam Rejection Widget Details**
+CAPSENSE&trade; Configurator - Liquid Level Foam Rejection widget details**

    <img src="images/capsense-configurator-widget-details-llw-FR.png"/>

 9. Go to the **Scan Configuration** tab to select the pins and scan slots.
 Configure the pins for electrodes using the drop down menu

-   Ensure that the bottom most sensor is considered as Sensor 0 (Sns0) and the top most sensor is considered as Sensor N (SnsN)
+   Ensure that the bottom-most sensor is considered as Sensor 0 (Sns0) and the top-most sensor is considered as Sensor N (SnsN)

-10. The electrodes for the Liquid Level Foam Rejection widget **LiquidLevel0_FR** are same as that of the Liquid Level Widget **LiquidLevel0**.
-So the sensor electrodes of **LiquidLevel0** are simply ganged to LiquidLevel0_FR widget's sensor electrodes
+10. The electrodes for the liquid level foam rejection widget **LiquidLevel0_FR** are the same as that of the liquid level widget **LiquidLevel0**, so the sensor electrodes of **LiquidLevel0** are simply ganged to **LiquidLevel0_FR** widget's sensor electrodes

     **Figure 16.
-CAPSENSE&trade; Configurator -  Scan Configuration tab**
+CAPSENSE&trade; Configurator – Scan Configuration tab**

     <img src="images/capsense-configurator-scan-configuration.png">